RowanReda/Face-Detection-Recognition-on-Pins-FR-Dataset-using-CNNs-Transfer-Learning/README.md

 **Purpose:**
 This notebook trains a deep learning model (using Inception architecture) for classifying celebrity faces.
 Fine-tunes the InceptionV3 model to classify faces across 105 classes (celebrities).
+**Files and Outputs**
+  - face_embeddings.npy: Embeddings generated for each image using FaceNet.
+  - inception80%.h5: The trained model file, achieving an accuracy of 80%.
+  - Training History Graphs: Visualizations of accuracy and loss over epochs for both training and validation.
+  - Classification Report: Includes precision, recall, F1-score, and support for each class.

 ## Model Architecture